February 24, 2021

 By Carly Eisley

 A 3-4 hour drive from the Escape Campervans depot in New York takes you to the scenic Adirondack region.
 This beautiful area of the northeast is home to year-round beauty and recreation opportunities with some amazing lakes, mountains, and trails.

 There are a ton of camping options throughout the region.
 This map by the New York State Department of Environmental Conservation will help you find a state campground in no time!
 Interested in other options or want to get an idea of what your fellow campers thought of the area campgrounds?
 Check out the Dyrt for area campground reviews (and don’t forget to leave your review to help future campers!).

-From multi-day backpacking adventures, long day hikes to 4000 footers, family friendly hikes, waterfall or summit views, the Adirondacks offer something for everyone where hiking is concerned.
+From multi-day backpacking adventures, long day hikes to 4000 footers, family-friendly hikes, waterfall or summit views, hiking the Adirondacks offers something for everyone.
 Pick up a trail guide and map (I like the Adirondack Mountain Clubs’ High Peaks Guide and the Hiking the Adirondacks Falcon guide.

 Many hikes and land areas in the Adirondacks are on private property, so use caution and research where you are headed.
 Be sure to obey all land use and parking regulations!
 Here are a few suggestions; there are PLENTY more out there to explore!